Personal Connection To Margaret River

 The 2019 vintage also saw the first production of our flagship Blackwood Series wines – with a limited release Blackwood Chardonnay and Blackwood Cabernet Sauvignon.
 A Blackwood Syrah and a Blackwood Silver Eye Sauvignon Blanc have now also been added to the Blackwood range.

 Cape Landings’ General Manager, Eli Urquhart, has a ‘hands on’ and very practical understanding of vineyards and is a huge advocate of Margaret River’s world class potential.

 Eli brings a unique skill set to the ongoing development of Cape Landing’s vineyard and entire property.

-With extensive vineyard experience, and a fully qualified carpenter and builder, there isn't much that Eli cannot deal with, and he works alongside our vineyard management and winemaking teams taking care of all aspects of Cape Landing's general property, including water storage, irrigation, dams, windmills and machine sheds.
+With extensive vineyard experience, and fully qualified as a carpenter and builder, there isn’t much that Eli cannot deal with, and he works alongside our vineyard management and winemaking teams taking care of Cape Landing’s general requirements, including water storage, irrigation, dams, windmills and machine sheds.

 Our Bee Hives contribute to production of Cape Landing’s unique ‘Blackwood’ Vineyard Honey.

 Vineyard Management, VIiticulture, Winemaking, Pruning and Fruit Picking